 [NOTE: I know I typically fill these pages only with articles and tutorials about Facebook ads.
 This time, however, I’m taking a slight turn to reflect on entrepreneurship and building a business.
 If you read carefully, you’ll see how much of this can be applied to Facebook ad strategy.
 Let me know if this is something you enjoy!]

 In August, it’ll be five years since I was laid off for the second time in 2 1/2 years.
-We’ll reach a landmark anniversary for this website and my “business.”
+We’ll Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More a landmark anniversary for this website and my “business.”

 I use “business” in quotes because it wasn’t a true business in the beginning.
 It was a concept without a blueprint.
 It was a website without a content plan.
 It was a brand without a logo.
 And it was a business without revenue.